Post updated: 08/03/2019

 Whether you’re into crime novels or science-fiction, there’s a book for everyone to enjoy on their holidays.

-With National Author's Day (1 November) just passing, we've taken a look at some of the bestselling books of 2018 for you to add to your reading list.
+We’ve taken a look at some of the bestselling books for you to add to your cruise reading list.

 The Woman in the Window – A. J. Finn